Big River (musical): Act One

-Huck flees to the nearby Jackson's Island, where he, alone, asserts his self-assurance ("I, Huckleberry, Me").
-But Huck is not alone; Miss Watson's slave, Jim, is there as well.
-He has run away to avoid being sold down the River to New Orleans.
-Despite his unease with the concept of abolitionism Huck offers to help Jim reach freedom in the North.
-A posse is after Jim: with only moments to spare, they find a raft and get it afloat in the mighty Mississippi River ("Muddy Water").
+Huck flees to the nearby Jackson's Island, where he, alone, asserts his self-assurance ("I, Huckleberry, Me"), but Huck is not alone; Miss Watson's slave, Jim, is there, as well.
+He has run away to avoid being sold down the river to New Orleans.
+Despite his unease with the concept of abolitionism, Huck offers to help Jim reach freedom in the North.
+A posse is after Jim; with only moments to spare, they find a raft and get it afloat in the mighty Mississippi River ("Muddy Water").

-Jim and Huck travel only at night and don't get far from Jackson's Island before they are reminded of the seriousness of their actions: a boat carrying runaway slaves back to their masters passes them in the night ("The Crossing").
-The days are long as the two forge their way down the river.
+Jim and Huck travel only at night and do not get far from Jackson's Island before they are reminded of the seriousness of their actions; a boat carrying runaway slaves back to their masters passes them in the night ("The Crossing").
+The days are long as the two forge their way up the river.
 They pass a flooded house, and a dead man floating in the water that Jim will not let Huck look at.
-As they sing of the beauty of the River ("River In the Rain") in a fog, they sail past the mouth of the Ohio — their path to freedom.
+As they sing of the beauty of the river ("River in the Rain") in a fog, they sail past the mouth of the Ohio — their path to freedom.
 Soon after, they pick up two drifters who commandeer the small raft as they escape the latest mob on their tail.
-The con men claim to be a Duke and a King, the long lost heirs to the Duchy of Bridgewater and the French Throne.
+The con men claim to be a Duke and a King, the long-lost heirs to the Duchy of Bridgewater and the French throne.
 Huck is intrigued by the delinquent "royals".
-The King and the Duke commandeer the raft and plot to sell Jim back into slavery for their own profit, unbeknownst to Huck ("When the Sun Goes Down In the South").
+The King and the Duke commandeer the raft and plot to sell Jim back into slavery for their own profit, unbeknownst to Huck ("When the Sun Goes Down in the South").